step-security/vitest-coverage-report-action/README.md

 The action generates a high-level coverage summary for all coverage categories, as well as a detailed, file-based report.
 The report includes links to the files themselves and the uncovered lines for easy reference.

-Want to contribute?
-Check out the [Contributing Guidelines](./CONTRIBUTING.md).

 ## Usage

 To use this action, you need to configure `vitest` to create a coverage report with the following reporters: